-Author Accelerator, a book-coaching company founded by Jennie Nash, has announced the 12 finalists of its Diverse Voices Scholarship.
+Author Accelerator, a book-coaching company founded by Jennie Nash, has announced the three winners of its Diverse Voices Scholarship: Minahil Khan, LaShon Ison-Hill, and Andres Reconco.
 The scholarship, which begins in January 2019, is valued at $5,200 and provides one year of coaching, editorial consultation, and career mentorship, including guidance on pitching to literary agents.
-Three winners will be selected by the scholarship advisory board and will be announced in December 2018.
-In December 2019, the winners’ manuscripts will receive consideration from a pool of “first look agents” currently being developed.
+In December 2019, the winners’ manuscripts will receive consideration from a pool of “first-look agents” currently being developed.

 LaShon Ison-Hill – Romance.
 A man who believes in destiny finds the soulmate he’s spent lifetimes searching for in a woman who trusts only deadlines and logic.

 Rogelio Juarez – Literary Fiction.
 Three Mexican American gamers try to solve a mystery they’re not sure exists inside the virtual world or outside in their very real past.

 Minahil Khan – Literary Fiction.
 Interconnected short stories about the women from four generations of a South Asian family, beginning in pre-Partition India and ending amid the current political climate surrounding Muslim immigrants.

 Rashida Leggett – Historical Fantasy.
 Disgusted by the growing intensity of senseless lynchings and plagued by a guilty conscience, a woman risks her life to infiltrate parts of society that few others in her community would be able to enter and works undercover to collect evidence needed to secure justice.

 Tanea Lunsford – Literary Fiction.
 A young woman struggles to come to terms with her brother’s tragic, untimely death against a backdrop of rapid gentrification that threatens to erase the colorful, fragmented memories of her childhood.